jasonbeverage/cesium-particle-blog/index.md

 viewer.trackedEntity = entity;
 ```

-Cesium's particle systems work with the entity framework.
+Cesium's particle systems work with the [entity framework](http://cesiumjs.org/tutorials/Visualizing-Spatial-Data/).
 This code will load a 3D model of an airplane, and then attach a simple fire particle system to it.
-The image property defines what
+The image property defines the appearance of a single particle.
 We're also setting the rate parameter so that the particle system will emit 50 particles every second.

 ## Emitters

-You'll see in the example that the particles start at the center of the model and shoot up.
-When a particle is born, it's initial position and velocity vector are controlled by the ParticleEmitter that is attached to the particleSystem.
+When a particle is born, its initial position and velocity vector are controlled by the ParticleEmitter that is attached to the entity's particleSystem.
 If no emitter is specified, a CircleEmitter will be created by default.

 Cesium has various ParticleEmitter's that you can use out of the box.